Privacy Policy

 • Comply with legal obligations

 We do not sell your personal information.
-We do not use your data for advertising, profiling, or automated decision-making.
+We do not use your data for profiling or automated decision-making.

 Under the General Data Protection Regulation (GDPR), we rely on the following legal bases: